Skip navigation

 • Non/Statistical Discrimination

-My research focuses on identifying potential inequalities, discrimination, and systemic biases that may exist within the financial sector, particularly in fund management; mutual funds, hedge funds, and among individual financial managers.
-I examine how factors such as ethnicity, race, gender, and other individual characteristics intersect with financial decision-making, career progression, and industry dynamics.
+My research explores how stereotypes and perceptions influence the dynamics of the financial sector, with a particular focus on fund management - including mutual funds, hedge funds, and individual financial managers.
+I investigate how factors such as ethnicity, race, gender, and other individual characteristics may intersect with financial decision-making, career progression, and broader industry practices.

 • Please visit the Pure Research Information Portal for further information